Raku/problem-solving/PATH-TO-RAKU.md

 ## IRC Channels

 The IRC channels used by Perl 6 users on freenode (#perl6\*) will need to be renamed or closed / opened with the new name (#raku\*).
+New joins should be forwarded to the new channels.

 Colabti.org will need to be asked to log these channels, so that we can have backlog again.
 Further down the road, it would probably be a wise idea to make IRC channel logging one of the infrastructure tasks.

 ## External references